tejatej895-creator/Sample-Git-Repo/readme.md

 1. `git add .` adds the changes that have been made to our repository, in this way we will send the changes to wait on the stage.

-4. Check the status of our files with the command:
+4. Check the status of our files with the jhfydtcghhv:

 ``` bash
 git status -s